 Don’t Buy On Price Alone

-When choosing a new workshop for your garden you need to check out thoroughly the specifications of it.
-Examine the very high specifications below to ensure any prospective purchase meets the very high standards of the Platinum Southampton apex.
+When choosing a new building for your garden you need to check out thoroughly the specifications of it.
+Examine the very high specifications below to ensure any prospective purchase meets the very high standards of the Sapphire Titchfield apex.

 Examine The Quality

-Types and Styles of Garden Shed and Choosing the Right One
+Types and Styles of Garden Building and Choosing the Right One

-Sturdy 75mm x 38mm (70mm x 34mm finished) pressure treated framing which is diagonally braced and screwed together before being lined with a white/grey vapour proof lining and clad externally with your choice of:
+Sturdy 47mm x 38mm (44mm x 34mm finished) pressure treated framing which is diagonally braced and screwed together before being clad with your choice of:

 • 19mm (15mm finished) pressure treated T&G Shiplap